The Duration of the ACT Exam

 And yes, it pays to jot down notes in the margins of the test booklet.
 This fixes your attention to the key ideas of the passage, and simplifies the answering process.

-In the context of the fact that one of the differences between ACT and SAT is that the former gives you less time to answer your questions, the question "How long is the Act exam?" becomes especially relevant, and is a question you must always keep in mind while preparing for ACT.
+In the context of the fact that one of the differences between ACT and SAT is that the former gives you less time to answer your questions, the length of Act exam becomes especially relevant, and an aspect you must always keep in mind while preparing for ACT.